Skip to content

 • Removing unused themes and media files

-WordPress users can use plugins like WP-Optimize to automate these tasks.
-For custom platforms, schedule regular database maintenance with your developer.
+WordPress users can automate these tasks with plugins like WP-Optimize.
+On custom platforms, schedule regular database maintenance with your developer.

 Implement Code Optimisation

 Clean, efficient code loads faster.
-While this might require technical expertise, understanding the basics helps you make informed decisions.
+This may need technical expertise.
+Even so, knowing the basics helps you make informed decisions.

 Minify CSS, JavaScript, and HTML by removing unnecessary characters, spaces, and comments.
-Tools like UglifyJS for JavaScript and CSSNano for CSS can automate this process.
+Tools like UglifyJS for JavaScript and CSSNano for CSS automate this.

-Enable GZIP compression on your server to reduce file sizes by up to 70%.
-Most modern hosting providers offer this as a standard feature.
+Enable GZIP compression on your server to cut file sizes by up to 70%.
+Most modern hosting providers offer it as standard.

 Remove render-blocking resources by loading non-critical CSS and JavaScript asynchronously.
-Critical above-the-fold content should load first, with everything else following.
+Critical above-the-fold content should load first.
+Everything else follows.

 Monitor and Maintain Performance

 Website speed optimisation isn't a one-time task.
-Regular monitoring ensures your site maintains peak performance as you add content and features.
+Regular monitoring keeps your site at peak performance as you add content and features.

 Set up automated monitoring using tools like: